7 Steps to Better Design Thinking

-Design Thinking starts with empathizing with the user's needs during the discovery phase, and it carries out far after the launch of the product or service.
+Design Thinking starts with empathizing with the user's needs during the discovery phase, and it carries out far after the product launch or service.
 Empathy is about moving from a self-centered approach to a user-centered approach by leaving personal assumptions and expertise at the door and focusing energy on the user to allow for better problem-solving.
-This involves viewing the situation through the user's eyes, appreciating their perspective, understanding their concerns, and then uncovering their needs, using specific discovery techniques (mentioned below).
+This involves viewing the situation through the user's eyes, appreciating their perspective, understanding their concerns, and then uncovering their needs using specific discovery techniques (mentioned below).
 The benefits of having empathy towards users are:

 Gaining better insights into what the user needs, what values they hold, how they behave, and how they interact with others.